gregorywmorris/MLZoom2022/midterm/README.md

 * **!pip:** Check !pip for alerts stating the kernal needs to restart.
 If you see this alert, just click `Restart Runtime` button provided by the error.
 This is an issue with Google colab and `!pip install dask` is the culprit.
 Click Yes on the popup and then go ahead and run all again.

 * **Notebook Index** is your guide to exploring the notebook and has links to different sections.
 Alternately, you can expand the hamburger icon on left pane.

-## Problem Statement

-### By the Numbers

-**Global:** Strokes are a global epidemic.
-They are the second leading cause of death and have increased by 70% between 1990 to 2019, with death from strokes  inceasing by 43% (source).
-The WHO estimates the anual cost of strokes to be over US$721 billion (source).

-**United State:** While strokes have been declining for decades in the US, it still has a large financial burden, amounting to $53 billion anually (source).
-Currently stroke is the 5th leading cause of death in the US.

-### Optimal Outcomes

-**Model Goal:** To predict stroke likely patients.

-**Global:** Predicting stroke can provide an opportunity to take corrective actions before a stroke occurs.
-Most importantly, resulting in fewer deaths and disabilities.

-Addtionally, the money lost to strokes would boost econamies.
-Assuming cost and stroke occurance are linear, if strokes were reduced by just 5%, that would inject $36 billion into world economies.

-**United State:** And $2.65 billion into the US econamy.

-### Machine Learning (ML)
-**Machine Learning goal:**

-Provide stroke risk prediction so that people may understand their risk rate in a meaningful manner.
-Predicitions will be Low, Moderate, and High.
-These values where chosen because they would provide better context to the average person rahter than a risk percentage.
-For example a risk of 15% may not be clear if it is a need for concern or not.

-**Why Machnine Learning?**

-ML is best suited for complex problems that are not answered by simple logic.
-In healthcare, disease epidemiology is often complex and our understanding changing.
-This makes diseases, such as stroke, prime candidates for ML.

 ## Production App Access